StakeWise Tokenomics Proposal (veSWISE)

 So overall I’m excited to see how this discussion will continue and what others weigh in on buy-back vs revenue sharing, for example.

-I’d love to see other DAO members contribute their thoughts on this topic, especially the usual suspects that drive DAO discussions forward @dreth @brianchilders @ottodv @mohikander @halp1120 @bZ1 @cryptochrome @jonathanstrange @rustedpopcorn @rduubs @Jstar and others.
+I’d love to see other DAO members contribute their thoughts on this topic, especially the usual suspects that drive DAO discussions forward @dreth @brianchilders @ottodv @mohikander @halp1120 @bZ1 @cryptochrome @jonathanstrange @rustedpopcorn @rduubs @pnut and others.

 We already had a discussion about locking Swise some time ago.
 I am still strongly against it, as it adds absolutely nothing.
 It forces people to chose between locking for a long time and selling, because there is no point in keeping tokens if you don’t lock them.